reduxjs/redux/docs/recipes/WritingTests.md

 import App from './App';
 ```

-However when you import it, you’re actually holding the wrapper component returned by `connect()`, and not the `App` component itself.
+However, when you import it, you’re actually holding the wrapper component returned by `connect()`, and not the `App` component itself.
 If you want to test its interaction with Redux, this is good news: you can wrap it in a [`<Provider>`](https://github.com/rackt/react-redux#provider-store) with a store created specifically for this unit test.
 But sometimes you want to test just the rendering of the component, without a Redux store.

 In order to be able to test the App component itself without having to deal with the decorator, we recommend you to also export the undecorated component: